ashkan-rahdar/Transfering-data-from-activeforum-DNN-to-wpforo-WP-/0.Documentation/PHP intsallation using IIS.md

             - Variable name: PHPRC
             - Variable value: The path to your PHP directory (e.g., C:\PHP).
         - This will tell IIS where to find the php.ini file.
+    - Check php.ini for Correct Extension Directory:

+        - Open your php.ini file and check the extension_dir directive.
+This should point to the directory where the PHP extensions are located.
+        - Look for a line like this:
+        ```
+        extension_dir = "ext"
+        ```
+        - If you have PHP installed in C:\Program Files\php\, then you may need to specify the full path:
+        ```
+        extension_dir = "C:\Program Files\php\ext"
+        ```
 3. Verify the php.ini File is Loaded

     - Restart IIS: